 Scott told Empire’s Adam Smith that his original vision for Top Gun was along the lines of Joseph Conrad’s Heart of Darkness – “in the bowels of this aircraft carrier” – until he was disabused of that notion by his producers and realised it was about “rock n roll stars against blue skies”.

 “You need shock and impact and a genuine sense of peril whenever violence takes place,” as Black put it.
 “It can’t just be a crazy circus with no jeopardy.”
-The Last Boy Scout’s infamous “If you touch me again I’ll kill you” sequence, in which Willis casually kills Kim Coates by punching his nose up into his brain, does come straight from Black.
+The Last Boy Scout’s infamous, menacing “If you touch me again I’ll kill you” sequence, in which Willis casually kills Kim Coates by punching his nose up into his brain, is pure Black.

-Intriguingly, it’s also in the novelisation of Lethal Weapon, presumably based on an early draft of that script.
-We might surmise that, having failed to see the – actually not anatomically possible – nose/brain gag make it to the screen on that occasion, Black had saved it up for future use.
+(Intriguingly, it’s also in the novelisation of Lethal Weapon, which was presumably based on an early draft of that script.
+We might surmise that, having failed to see the – actually not anatomically possible – nose/brain gag make it to the screen on that occasion, Black had saved it up for future use.)

 Having worked with Simpson and Bruckheimer three times, Scott was obviously used to big-personality producers, but found his relationship with Silver very different.
 “There was a familial atmosphere between Tony and Don and Jerry,” says Skotchdopole, who worked with Scott nine times between 1990 and 2005 (“If his wife ever needed to know anything, she’d call me!”).
 “They were partners in a sense, whereas Tony and Joel were contemporaries in a way, but very different.”